-The algorithm aims to assign legs that experience \textit{similar bookings} to the same cluster and legs that experience \textit{dissimilar bookings} to separate clusters.
-A corresponding metric only needs to consider similarity between adjacent legs, which share a connecting station, since edges do not exist in the inverted graph otherwise.
-We define the \textbf{common traffic ratio} between two adjacent legs as the proportion of total demand that relates to itineraries over both legs.
-That is, for two legs $ij$ and $jk$, we define the common traffic ratio, $r(ij,jk)$, to be:
+The algorithm aims to assign those legs that experience \textit{similar bookings} to the same cluster and those that experience \textit{dissimilar bookings} to distinct clusters.
+A corresponding metric only needs to consider the similarity between adjacent legs that share a connecting station since edges do not otherwise exist in the inverted graph.
+We propose to quantify this similarity via the correlation between booking patterns.

-where $D_{ij}$ is the demand for itinerary $ij$, and $D_{ik}$ is the total demand for all itineraries which include both legs $ij$ and $jk$.
-If all passengers book itineraries that traverse both legs, then $r(ij,jk) = 1$.
-Conversely, if no passengers book journeys that traverse both legs, then $r(ij,jk) = 0$.

-When the number of passengers booking each itinerary is known, we can directly compute $r(ij,jk)$.
-However, in practice, this information is rarely available.
-For example, booking patterns may not be stored on the itinerary level, or feature too small numbers when the number of itineraries far exceeds the number of legs.
-In such cases, we propose to estimate similarity from the correlation between bookings on legs.
-To that end, we compute the functional dynamical correlation \citep{Dubin2005} -- see Appendix \ref{app:func_corr}.
+\emph{To calculate correlations between booking patterns,} we compute the functional dynamical correlation \citep{Dubin2005}.
+Functional dynamical correlation is based on calculating scalar products between pairs of smoothed booking patterns; the appendix provides further details.
+We use the average of these paired correlations over time as the similarity measure between two legs.
 Unlike more common statistical correlation measures, such as Pearson correlation, functional dynamical correlation does not assume a specific type of relationship between variables (e.g. linearity).
-It also accounts for the time dependency between observations in the booking horizon, including the differing length of intervals between observations.
-For example, in the empirical data described in Section \ref{sec:empirical}, the time between booking intervals decreases as the departure date approaches.
+It also accounts for the time dependency between observations within the booking horizon when the intervals between observations vary.
+For example, in the empirical RM data analysed in Section \ref{sec:empirical}, the time between observations decreases as the departure date approaches.
 Further, alternative measures for calculating correlations from functional data (such as functional canonical correlation) often make restrictive assumptions, which real data does not fulfil \citep{He2003}.
-In Appendix \ref{app:clust_benchmark}, we benchmark the clustering algorithm under different correlation measures.